Wheego LiFe: Production and sales

 The 2011 Wheego LiFe production model used a 30 kWh lithium iron phosphate battery pack, could reach speeds up to 65 mph and Wheego Electric Cars claimed that it had an all-electric range of 100 mi.
 The chassis was the same as the Shuanghuan Noble, which once imported from China was reinforced for safety in the U.S. assembly plant to pass U.S. crash-testing.
 Final assembly took place in Corona, California.
 Around 73% of the vehicle was composed of American products giving it a high domestic content rating.

 The first Wheego LiFe was delivered to a customer in Atlanta, Georgia on April 22 (Earth Day), 2011.
 As of March 2012, the company had manufactured 36 cars since April 2011, and only two cars were left in inventory.
 Wheego's business strategy was to build the cars only when the company gets money from sales or through venture capital.
 About 400 units were sold through 2013, when production ended.

+According to the tech person at Wheego there was less than 100 LiFe's produced.